bahtiyartan/troia/docs/45Transactions.rst

 Defining Transactions
 ---------------------

 Before the definition, you must decide the id/name, the first dialog (entry point) and transaction caption.
-This three information is the primary information which defines a transaction.
+This three information is the primary data which defines a transaction.

 Definition operation is performed on "SYST00 - System Transactions & Gadgets" application.
 This application is also a TROIA transaction and stores provided information on SYSTRANS, SYSTRANSTXT database tables.